-According to Wang, one of these ingredients is licorice root, which can be found in Lioele’s Triple the Solution BB Cream, a lightweight formula that smoothes and soothes.
+According to Wang, one of these ingredients is licorice root, which can be found in the Acwell Licorice pH Balancing Advance Serum, a lightweight formula that smoothes and soothes.

-Another is chamomile, a star ingredient in Dr. G’s Lock & More Sensi Calming Mask and RE:P’s Bio Fresh Mask With Real Calming Herb.
+Another is chamomile, a star ingredient in RE:P’s Bio Fresh Mask With Real Calming Herb.

 For redness related to dry skin, New York City cosmetic dermatologist Sejal Shah recommends nourishing ingredients like ceramides and niacinamide.

 The SKINRx MadeCera Face Cream contains the latter and plumps, hydrates and brightens the complexion.